elis-wind/PhD/Web_scrapping/readme.md

 `get_adj.py`

-Gets list of adjectives from new version of Ruscorpora
+Gets list of adjectives from old version of Ruscorpora

 **Input**